-Get your ingredients ready.
+Get your ingredients and equipment ready.

 Step 2 – Sear the Meat

-Step 5 – Add the Other Vegetables
+Step 5 – Add the Other Vegetables and Remaining Stock

 Step 6 – Cover and Simmer

-All that’s left to do is to divide the stew into bowls, then garnish each with fresh parsley and serve!
+All that’s left to do is to divide the contents into dinner bowls, garnish each with chopped parsley, and enjoy!